cheald/manticore/README.md

     response = client.get("http://www.google.com/")

+It is recommend that you instantiate a client once, then re-use it, rather than instantiating a new client per request.

 Some additional options that may be useful when instantiating the client:

     :user_agent         => string                  - Sets the user agent used in requests.